RachelSa/regenerating-dinosaurs/README.md

 ### Description

+In order for Heroku Scheduler to run custom rake tasks, a Rails application must have a scheduler.rake file with one or more tasks.
+This tutorial will show how to add rake tasks to a Rails app, push the code a Heroku app, and schedule the tasks with Heroku Scheduler.

-This tutorial will show how to write a custom rake task in a rake file and run the task with Heroku Scheduler.
-This Github repository contains a demo Rails application and specific files within the app will be referenced throughout the tutorial.
+This Github repository contains a demo Rails application with a [rake file](https://github.com/RachelSa/regenerating-dinosaurs/blob/master/lib/tasks/scheduler.rake) containing two tasks.
+It will be referenced throughout the tutorial.

 ### Intended Audience
 Ruby on Rails Developer